Scientific Name

 Description

 Tetragonia tetragonioides is a leafy succulent groundcover that grows up to 8 inches (20 cm) tall.
-It has a trailing habit and can form a thick carpet on the ground or climb through other vegetation and hang downwards.
+It has a trailing habit and can form a thick carpet on the ground or climb through other vegetation, hanging downwards.
 Leaves are triangular, bright green, and up to 6 inches (15 cm) long.
 They are thick and covered with tiny papillae that look like water drops on the top and bottom of the leaves.

 The flowers are yellow, and the fruits are small hard capsules covered with small horns.

 It is grown for edible leaves and can be used as food or as an ornamental plant for ground cover.
-As some of its names signify, it has similar flavor and texture properties to spinach and is cooked like spinach.
+As some of its names suggest, it has a flavor and texture similar to spinach and is cooked like spinach.
 Like spinach, it contains oxalates.
-Its medium to low levels of oxalates need to be removed by blanching the leaves in hot water for one minute, then rinsing in cold water before cooking.
-It can be found as an invasive plant in North and South America and cultivated along the East Asian rim.
+Its medium-to-low oxalate levels need to be removed by blanching the leaves in hot water for 1 minute, then rinsing in cold water before cooking.
+It is an invasive plant in North and South America and is cultivated along the East Asian rim.
 It thrives in hot weather and is considered an heirloom vegetable.
 Few insects consume it, and even slugs and snails do not seem to feed on it.

 See more at How to Grow and Care for Tetragonia.